test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 it's presence is very slightly noticeable.

-But remember, sample pictures are amplified so is the noise added to the picture (efficiently you see it as it your computer screen is only 6 bit).
-So, in both examples any visible artifacts are not a problem and it may be declared both them represent the reference display behavior and also both can be considered as a perfect rendering of the pattern.
+But remember, sample pictures are amplified so is the noise added to the picture (efficiently you see it as if your computer screen would have only 6 bit).
+So, in both examples any visible artifacts are not a problem and both them can be told as representing the reference display behavior and also both can be considered as a perfect rendering of the pattern.